If you’re considering Argentina company registration, you’ve got three main paths to choose from:

 Example: Stock exchange companies → CNV; Banks → Central Bank (BCRA); Insurance → SSN.

-An SRL (Sociedad de Responsabilidad Limitada), or LLC, is similar to an SA but with simpler rules and more flexibility.
+An SRL (Sociedad de Responsabilidad Limitada)(LLC equivalency) is similar to an SA but with simpler rules and more flexibility.

 Key features:

-– Determine social capital and form of integration.
+Determine social capital and the form of integration.
 Appointment of administrators.

 a ) The branch or subsidiary must be registered with the Public Registry of Commerce (PRC), but the company still follows the laws of the country where it was originally incorporated.